 Developments in our modern world have led to fundamental changes in our eating habits and the consequences are fatal.
 We are able and tempted to eat everywhere and all the time.
 We often don’t even think about if we are hungry.
 We eat on the go or in front of our computer while being distracted by our smartphones.
 Eating mindlessly as described means that we don’t realize what we are eating, if we like the taste or when we had enough.

 Advertisements and supermarket structures are playing with us, creating needs, influencing us to buy things we don’t need, and which aren’t good for us.
-And the more convenient our food becomes, the less nutritious it is, diluted with flavours, colours, sugar and additives.
+And the more convenient our food becomes, the less nutritious it is, diluted with flavors, colors, sugar, and additives.

-To make it even worse we are moving less and burn just a fraction of the calories our ancestors needed for the physical demanding work day.
+To make it even worse we are moving less and burn just a fraction of the calories our ancestors needed for the physically demanding workday.

 Just one of both developments would be problematic, but both together create an epidemic, which we are not able to solve yet.

-Mindfulness can be a key to weight loss for us, if we are willing to change from default operating in pilot mode in which we spend most of our day.
+Mindfulness can be a key to weight loss for us if we are willing to change from default operating in the pilot-mode in which we spend most of our day.

 Mindfulness comes from Chinese and combines the characters for “now” and “heart” or “mind”.
 That means when we are mindful, we live in the moment and perceive what is going on right now.
 But at first, we have to stop for a moment, pausing our hamster wheel of automatic habits.

 In terms of weight-loss mindfulness combines the practices of mindfulness with the relationship we have with food.